 Vinegar is excellent for removing hard water stains, and salt will clean out a tank nicely.
 Use lots of salt, don't be shy, and scrub it around there vigorously.
 Rinse very thoroughly and there you have it, a clean tank.

 Vinegar will also neutralize a lot of unpleasant fishy odors that second hand tanks can develop if they have been siting mostly empty with a bit of old water and gravel in the bottom of the tank.

 Now, keep in mind, this is how you clean an empty second hand tank that you haven't put any fish in yet, don't go dumping salt and vinegar into a second hand tank that actually still has the fish in it, or you will soon find them doing the tragic upside down limbo of death.

 Once you have cleaned out the tank, fill it up and check for leaks.
 If there are any, you can use aquarium sealant to fix them up.
 Follow the directions on the sealant precisely, and don't rush things.
 It is common for new fish keepers to want to rush into getting fish in the tank, but this is how fish die.
-The process from getting a new tank to actually getting a healthy fish that isn't going to die can sometimes be up to a month, but it is worth the wait.
+The process from getting a new tank to actually getting a healthy fish that isn't going to die can sometimes take up to a month, but it is worth the wait.
 There is nothing more disheartening to going to all the expense and trouble of setting up an aquarium only to find that all your fish are dead.

 Once your tank is clean and you are sure it is sealed, it's now time to begin cycling the tank, a process which builds up a colony of good bacteria in the filter.
 These good bacteria will convert ammonia and nitrates which will otherwise build up in your tank and kill your poor fish.